 - This is a repeat transaction by the same Issuer.
-Backing the issue is a static pool of receivables, initially co-originated by five companies, CAC, BCCT, Star, CEIM, and ECF under the same underwriting and servicing standards and procedures.
-The existing issues are performing well with reported cumulative credit default rates well below 1% and not less than 99% cumulative recovery rates as of the time of writing this report. - The rating is based on the credit quality of the underlying auto receivables, which reflects the originators' strict underwriting, collection and monitoring policies and procedures. - The credit enhancement available to the notes comes in the form of (i) overcollateralization in the amount of 3.4% net of expenses; (ii) subordinated servicing fees in the amount of 2.25% p.a. of the previous month's beginning principal portfolio balance (excluding the delinquent receivables) available on a monthly basis; and (iii) structural subordination of tranches B and C to the more senior tranches. - The transaction benefits from liquidity support in the form of a cash reserve account in the size of 3.5% of the outstanding aggregate notes' balance that is to be funded upon issuance of the notes from the first months' cash inflows and adjusted on a monthly basis in accordance with the notes' amortization. - The transaction also benefits from a default reserve account to be funded from the overcollateral by setting aside 0.6% p.a.
+Backing the issue is a static pool of receivables, initially co-originated by six companies, CAC, Star, BCCT, CEIM, ECF and Modern under the same underwriting and servicing standards and procedures.
+The existing issues are performing well with reported cumulative credit default rates well below 1% and not less than 99% cumulative recovery rates as of the time of writing this report. - The rating is based on the credit quality of the underlying auto receivables, which reflects the originators' strict underwriting, collection and monitoring policies and procedures. - The credit enhancement available to the notes comes in the form of (i) over-collateralization in the amount of 2.6% net of expenses; (ii) subordinated administration fees in the amount of 3.6% p.a. of the previous month's beginning principal portfolio balance available on a monthly basis; and (iii) structural subordination of tranches B and C to the more senior tranches. - The transaction benefits from liquidity support in the form of a cash reserve account in the size of 3.5% of the outstanding aggregate bond balance and it is to be funded from the first month of collections and adjusted on a monthly basis thereafter in accordance with the notes' amortization. - The transaction also benefits from a default reserve account to be funded from the overcollateral by setting aside 0.6% p.a.
 (0.05% monthly) from the previous month's beginning principal portfolio balance on a monthly basis. - The bond is backed by a static amortizing pool of auto receivables with no balloon payments.
-The receivables are related to the sale of brand new passenger vehicles, except for 17% (in terms of principal outstanding) related to the sale of used cars.
-The pool is granular (concentrations per client less than 0.15% of the total outstanding principal pool value) and well diversified in terms of car make and geographic distribution. - The pool has a relatively low weighted average loan-to-value ratio at origination (66.5%) which accelerates the build-up of owner's equity into the assets and hence increases the recovery potential in case of defaults. - The Servicer, Contact Auto Credit (CAC), has built up a significant experience over the past 10 years.
+The receivables are related to the sale of brand new passenger vehicles, except for 22.6% (in terms of principal outstanding) related to the sale of used cars.
+The pool is granular (concentrations per client less than 0.11% of the total outstanding principal pool value) and well diversified in terms of car make and geographic distribution. - The pool has a relatively low weighted average loan-to-value ratio at origination (66.3%) and reasonable seasoning (8 months), which accelerates the build-up of owner's equity into the assets and hence increases the recovery potential in case of default. - The Servicer, Contact Auto Credit (CAC), has built up a significant experience over the past 10 years.
 Its efficiency of operations is supported by an automated file management system.
 MERIS has conducted an operational review of the Servicer and believes that management, procedures and systems in place permit CAC to adequately perform its duties as a Servicer. - Contractual appointment of CIB (the Custodian) as a back-up servicer to the transaction.
 As a Custodian, CIB has access to the Servicer's systems and database, and follows up daily on the performance of the pool.
 MERIS believes that the daily involvement of CIB in the performance of the pool will ensure a smooth and speedy transfer of the Servicer's role to CIB in the unlikely event of Servicer's bankruptcy.
 CIB's ability to serve as a back-up servicer of the transaction is also supported by its solid experience in servicing a large number of corporate and retail clients in Egypt.